bpringe/bpringe/README.md

 ## Hello 👋

-I'm a passionate software developer who enjoys building things with functional programming and Clojure(Script).
+I'm a passionate software developer who enjoys building systems with functional programming and Clojure(Script), building great teams, and growing and maintaining an open source community.

-## About me, at a glance
+# About me, at a glance

 - 🔭 I’m currently working on: